web3/web3.js/docs/web3-utils.rst

     web3.utils.soliditySha3(param1 [, param2, ...])

 Will calculate the sha3 of given input parameters in the same way solidity would.
+This means arguments will be ABI converted and tightly packed before being hashed.

 ----------
 Parameters